 The major drawback to pursuing a direct real estate investment opportunity is the cost, both in terms of money and time.
 Commercial properties are expensive and institutional grade assets are likely out of reach for all but the wealthiest individual investors.
 They are also very time consuming to manage and require a significant amount of expertise to do it effectively.
-Other risks include:
+Other disadvantages of direct real estate investing include:

 - Lack of Diversification: Because commercial properties are so expensive, individuals often need to use most or all of their investment capital to purchase one.
 This leaves them exposed to diversification risk.

 - Liquidity: Because it can take years to fully implement a business plan, a direct investment tends to be illiquid.

 - Transaction Costs: The transaction costs associated with buying and selling commercial assets are high, often 3% – 5% on both ends of the deal.
 These costs can erode profits.